PageTseng/wuziqi/README.md

 How to use
 ----------

 The lower left quarter means the color of chess piece which you will put.
 Coordinate the position of the chess.
 Row is x, and rank is y.
-Input format:x y.
-There is a blank between x and y.
+Input format:[option] x y.
+There is a blank between [option], x and y.
 Finally, press Enter.
 The chess piece will be painted on the chessboard.
 O says black. @ says white.

+You can input "retract" to retract.

 How to run
 ----------